resteasy/resteasy-spring-boot/README.md

   - **resteasy-spring-boot-starter-test**: Integration tests for the RESTEasy Spring Boot Starter project.

 ## Reporting an issue
-Please open an issue using our [GitHub issues](https://github.com/resteasy/resteasy-spring-boot/issues) page.
+Please open an issue using [JIRA](https://issues.jboss.org/browse/RESTEASY) (be sure to set *Spring / Spring Boot* in the *Component/s* field).

-## Contributing
-You are very welcome to contribute to RESTEasy Spring Boot starter!
-Read our [Contribution guidelines](mds/CONTRIBUTING.md).

 ## Contacting us
-To contact us, please send an email to fabiocarvalho777@gmail.com.
+To contact us, please use RESTEasy [mailing lists](http://resteasy.jboss.org/mailinglists).

 ## License
 This project is licensed under the [Apache 2 License](License.html).